TeraViks/CAD-doc/Katas/Kata_2_Cylindrical_Parts_CAD.md

-# Kata 1
+# Kata 2: Cylindrical Parts

-Create a CAD model of an L-Bracket.
-Each leg of the L should be 1" wide, and 2.75" long.
-Include a hole pattern on each leg on 1/2" pitch.
-Holes should be .201" DIA.
-Set up your model so that the length of the legs can be indiviually changed easily.
-When the length of a leg changes, the 1/2" pitch hole pattern should automatically update to reflect the new length.
-Include fillets on all convex and concave corners.
-The fillet radius should be 1/16".
-Set up your model so that the fillet radius on all corners can be easily changed to 1/8".
+Create a CAD model of the 1/2" OD Round Tube Axle (217-3311) component part shown in the [VEX Linear Slide Kit Drawing](VEX_Linear_Slide_Kit.pdf).
+Make the outer diameter 0.498" and the inner diameter 0.258".
+Make its length 1".

 Mentor Time: TBD